owncloud-archive/documentation/admin_manual/installation/nginx_configuration.rst

 A standard issue with custom NGINX configurations is, that JavaScript (.js) or CSS (.css) files are not served properly, leading to a 404 (File Not Found) error on those files and a broken web interface.

-- This could be caused by an inproper sequence of ``location`` blocks.
+- This could be caused by an improper sequence of ``location`` blocks.

   The following sequence is correct: